-- B. All images receiving initial scores of 78 or 79 are automatically eligible for review.
+B. All images receiving initial scores of 78 or 79 are automatically eligible for review.
 Upon review, a majority vote is required to change the score.
-If the image becomes a merit, a final score of 80 is the official score for that competition. - C. Scores will be recorded by a minimum of two Score Keepers to be appointed by IEPPV at each competition.
-The IC will also be digitally recorded. - D. An entrant may bring to the attention of the IC Chair all suspected discrepancies in scoring of any entry at any time prior to the Best of Show judging period by contacting the IC Chair via text message.
+If the image becomes a merit, a final score of 80 is the official score for that competition.

+C. Scores will be recorded by the PrintCmpetition.com application.
+The IC will also be digitally recorded.

+D. An entrant may bring to the attention of the IC Chair all suspected discrepancies in scoring of any entry at any time prior to the Best of Show judging period by contacting the IC Chair via text message.
 The Image Competition Moderator will allow a two-minute period before the start of the Best of Show judging for all entrants to make such a request.
-In case of dispute, the decision of the IC Chair will be final. - E. Should a system failure or a problem arise during the judging process, the image will be brought up at the end of the regular judging period for re-judging and the original score will be voided. - F. Official scores for all entries will be posted on the www.ieppv.com website in a timely manner.
+In case of dispute, the decision of the IC Chair will be final.

+E. Should a system failure or a problem arise during the judging process, the image will be brought up at the end of the regular judging period for re-judging and the original score will be voided.

+F. Official scores for all entries will be posted on the www.ieppv.com website in a timely manner.